hiveeyes/terkin-datalogger/README.rst

 =============
-If you would like to contribute to the development or want to setup a development environment for running the head version of this software, please follow up at `Setup Hiveeyes MicroPython Datalogger sandbox`_ to read about how to install the MicroPython firmware development environment and other software components it relies on and how to configure it properly.
+If you would like to contribute to the development or want to setup a development environment for running the head version of this software, please follow up at `Setup Terkin Datalogger sandbox`_ to read about how to install the MicroPython firmware development environment and other software components it relies on and how to configure it properly.